All ASU campuses shall follow this process for the investigation and resolution of reports of violations of ASU policies including:

-- Upon receipt of the written complaint of discrimination from the faculty member, the Office of the President will forward the complaint to the Office of Equity and Inclusion to initiate an investigation per the provisions of Section D below.
+- Upon receipt of the written complaint of discrimination from the faculty member, the Office of the President will forward the complaint to the Office of University Rights and Responsibilities to initiate an investigation per the provisions of Section D below.

 D. Investigative Process

-- Investigations shall be conducted by the Title IX Coordinator, Office of Equity and Inclusion, or by a designee of the Chief Human Resources Officer as appropriate.
+- Investigations shall be conducted by the Title IX Coordinator or the Office of University Rights and Responsibilities, or by a designee of the Office of General Counsel.

-- Notice of investigation will be provided to the parties.
+- Unless the complaint is resolved during the initial review described in Section D.2, a notice of investigation will be provided to the parties.
 All parties will be given the opportunity to provide information and respond.
 Additional notice may be provided to individuals with a legitimate need to know, including appropriate administrators including Deans, Directors, Academic or Administrative Unit Heads or Vice Presidents, who may have an obligation to monitor the environment to ensure that retaliatory action does not occur during or after the investigative process.